Belesakshi/waybar-weather-widget/README.md

   - **Week View:** Shows a detailed 3-hour interval forecast for the next few days, including sunrise and sunset times.
 - **Customizable:**
   - Supports both Celsius and Fahrenheit.
+  - Supports both 12-hour (AM/PM) and 24-hour time formats.
-  - Uses Nerd Font icons for weather conditions.
+  - Uses Nerd Font icons or emoji for weather conditions.
   - All colors are customizable.
   - You can change the number of hours and days to forecast.
 - **Dynamic Icons:** Weather icons change for day and night.